laisbsc/kedro_penguins/README.md

 context = load_context('../')   #loads the context and catalog from the kedro project catalog = context.catalog
 ```
 The following steps will take the dataset, filter it according to the species column and create a scatter plot.
-Which will be saved in the project folder.
+The image will be saved in the project folder.
-In the `src/data_engineering/nodes.py` create a new node called `make_scatter_plot` which takes in a pandas dataframe and outputs a figure:
+In the `src/data_engineering/nodes.py` create a new node called `make_scatter_plot`.
+This node which takes in a pandas dataframe and output a figure:
 ```
 def make_scatter_plot(df: pd.DataFrame):
     import matplotlib.pyplot as plt